akash95189/MATIKS---DATA-ANALYST-TASK/README.md

 ## Future Enhancements

 Possible extensions to this project:
-- Integration with MYSQL Workbench for tabular view.
 - Additional data sources to enhance analysis depth.
 - Integration of Machine Learning Algorithm to make future sales prediction with other parameters.
 ---